MNaseerSubhani/ReSAM/README.md

 - Instance label download address: [NWPU VHR-10 Instance Label](https://github.com/chaozhong2010/VHR-10_dataset_coco).

-For convenience, the necessary JSON annotations are included in this repo.
  You only need to download the corresponding images.
 Organize your dataset as follows:

 ```
 data